-Figure 4-01 Abstract Reference Architecture
+Figure 4-0-1 Abstract PDL Reference Framework

 The Applications and Services layer represents the actual customer/consumer facing application, be that consumer an individual accessing the PDL platform through a portal or an application, or another platform/device accessing the PDL platform through an API or other means of electronic transactions.
 Depending on PDL type, an application can be implemented as a smart contract, as an external code/application (which may be platform or operating system specific e.g. mobile phone, desktop computer, IoT device) or as a mix of both.
-In certain scenarios, specifically when the application resides as a smart contract within the PDL platform, the Application and/or API layers can be nullified.

-It is beyond the scope of this document to discuss the applications and the methods by which they interface with the customer/consumer, but a few examples may serve to demonstrate the point: A food quality application used by a consumer at a supermarket checking the freshness of food by scanning a barcode on its packaging using a mobile phone.
-A bank wire-transfer confirmation sent from a bank to the e-mail account of a customer.
-Authorization of an autonomous vehicle to make a turn into a toll road.
+It is beyond the scope of this document to discuss the applications themselves and the methods by which they interface (northbound) with the customer/consumer.

-Applications would require exchange of information with the PDL itself, possibly more than one PDL.
-Such PDLs may be developed and operated by different entities - thus an API and Tooling abstraction layer will be required to allow interaction between the applications/services and the PDLs.
-Such layer is often also referred to as a Presentation layer, or simply as an Abstraction layer.
+Applications would require exchange of information with the PDL Platform itself, possibly more than one PDL, through a southbound interface.
+Such PDLs may be developed and operated by different entities.

+APIs and Tooling layer allows interaction between the applications/services and the PDLs.
+This layer is referenced by ISO as the API Layer.
+For consistency – this document follows the term used by the EU Blockchain Observatory and Forum.
+This layer allows abstraction of the PDL Platform and Application layers in a manner that may allow applications to operate on more than one PDL Type and vice-versa.
+This layer consists of consoles, dashboards, and development environments made available to developers, institutional users, auditors and regulators.

-The Distributed Ledger Platform layer is the engine that enables the operation.
-The PDL platform may use any of the multitude of chain types available at the time and may use governance and management tools that are compatible/interoperable with said chain.
-It is not the intent of this document to compare different chain types nor is it the intention here to make a recommendation of a specific, or group, of chains.
-Chains differ from one another by multiple dimensions, such as consensus mechanism, transaction rate, programmability (through smart contracts), tamper-immunity and many others.
-The commonalities are that PDL platforms can be Manageable and Governable, have to be Accessible by Applications and Services through APIs, and could, depending on DLT type, be programmable through Templates (that may be dependent on chain type).
+The PDL Platform layer contains the PDL nodes as well as smart contracts, management and governance tools, and other software elements that are embedded into code running on the PDL nodes.
+The PDL platform may use any of the multitude of PDL types available at the time and may use governance and management tools that are compatible/interoperable with said PDL Type.

+In certain scenarios, specifically when the application is embedded into the PDL platform (e.g. as a smart-contract) and the users interface the PDL Platform layer directly, the Application and/or API layers may not be required.

+Examples would be:

+Scheduled actions taken without external intervention occur on the PDL Platform layer and do not require the API and Application layers.

+A smart contract in a PDL platform that can be accessed through an API through a third party application (e.g. wallet) that is not part of the PDL platform itself.

+4.3 PDL Platform Governance and Management

-The Distributed Ledger platform is often accompanied by additional elements, as depicted in Figure 4-2 herewith.
+The Abstract PDL platform architecture discussed in section 4.2 is enhanced by additional Governance and Management functionalities as depicted in Figure 4-2 herewith.